 Town’s such as Wokingham, Bracknell and Reading were this year also ranked extremely high on the UK Vitality Index, highlighting them as likely areas to outperform London in both commerce and industry.
 Wokingham even topped the report’s productivity table, demonstrating the most entrepreneurial rankings and best environment for new business start-ups, with Bracknell and Reading not far behind.

 As the majority of our existing clients operate from the M4 corridor, we recognise the importance of needing to stay within this bubbling hotbed of consumer businesses.
-Not only will it prove to be vital in retaining some of the UK’s most recognisable household names on our roster, but as we continue to grow, we know that we are situated in one of the most fruitful areas of opportunities for a PR agency.
+Not only will it prove to be vital in retaining some of the UK’s most recognisable household names on our roster, but as we continue to grow, we know that we are situated in one of the most fruitful areas of opportunities for public relations firms.
 And this excites us!

 So as the last batch of our big old packing crates are shimmied out the door, we are pleased to say that Millars Brook is firmly starting to feel like home.
 Nestled perfectly amongst our likeminded neighbours, we ask ourselves that age-old Escapade question; why would we want to be anywhere else?